Stan Laurel

-Laurel began his career in music hall, where he developed a number of his standard comic devices, including the bowler hat, the deep comic gravity, and the nonsensical understatement, and developed his skills in pantomime and music hall sketches.
-He was a member of "Fred Karno's Army", where he was Charlie Chaplin's understudy.
+Laurel began his career in music hall, where he developed a number of his standard comic devices, including the bowler hat, and developed his skills in pantomime and music-hall sketches.
+He was a member of "Fred Karno's London Comedians", where he was Charlie Chaplin's understudy.
 He and Chaplin arrived in the United States on the same ship from the United Kingdom with the Karno troupe.
 Laurel began his film career in 1917 and made his final appearance in 1951.
 He appeared with his comic partner Oliver Hardy in the film short The Lucky Dog in 1921, although they did not become an official team until late 1927.
 He then appeared exclusively with Hardy until retiring after his comedy partner's death in 1957.

 In April 1961, at the 33rd Academy Awards, Laurel was given an Academy Honorary Award for his pioneering work in comedy, and he has a star on the Hollywood Walk of Fame at 7021 Hollywood Boulevard.
 Laurel and Hardy were ranked top among best double acts and seventh overall in a 2005 UK poll to find the Comedians' Comedian.
 In 2019, Laurel topped a list of the greatest British comedians compiled by a panel on the television channel Gold.
 In 2009, a bronze statue of the duo was unveiled in Laurel's hometown of Ulverston.

 Early life

-Arthur Stanley Jefferson was born in his grandparents' house on 16 June 1890 in Argyle Street, Ulverston, Lancashire, to Arthur J. Jefferson, an actor and theatre manager from Bishop Auckland, and Margaret (née Metcalfe), an actress from Ulverston.
+Arthur Stanley Jefferson was born on 16 June 1890 in his grandparents' house in Ulverston, Lancashire, to Arthur J. Jefferson, an actor and theatre manager from Bishop Auckland, and Margaret (née Metcalfe), an actress from Ulverston.
 He was one of five children.
-One of them was Edward, an actor who appeared in four of Stan's shorts.
+One of them was Edward, an actor who appeared in four of Stan's short films.

+His parents were very active in the theatre, frequently travelling around the country.
+Consequently, Laurel, who was too young to travel, lived in Ulverston with his grandparents, George and Sarah Metcalfe, for the first seven years of his life.
+He became very familiar with Ulverston.
+He attended services with his religious grandparents at Holy Trinity Church, which is close to Argyle Street and is where his parents were married.
+He was fond of Beer's treacle toffee from Gillam's general store on Market Street.
+Laurel remembered the treat in later life, writing to family in England in January 1950:I used to go shopping on Market Street with Grandma Metcalfe -- that was a big treat for me.
+Beers Treacle toffee, it sure was good!Laurel, who had a lifelong love of fishing, used to take a rod to Ulverston's canal, learning from his uncle John Shaw.
+His favourite place was beyond the old North Lonsdale Iron and Steel Company Ltd, close to his home in Argyle Street.
+Just behind him was the viaduct carrying the railway from Carnforth.
+Laurel in later years would recall swinging on a pair of lock gates on the canal as he waited for a bite on his line.